Meta-neural Topology Optimization: Knowledge Infusion with Meta-learning: Results

-\textbf{Performance profiles.} We compared the methods using performance profiles, as shown in \cref{fig:perfprof}.
+We evaluated our approach on three test datasets, examining \textbf{(i)} whether meta-learned initializations can consistently accelerate convergence, \textbf{(ii)} how they affect the final design compliance, and \textbf{(iii)} how they generalize to tasks outside of the training distribution.
+Two additional datasets evaluating robustness to domain geometry and compound distribution shifts are reported in \cref{sec:additional_datasets}.
+We evaluated meta-neural TO against two baselines: \textbf{(i)} standard density-based TO without neural reparameterization solved using the globally-convergent version of the MMA algorithm (GCMMA) with default NLopt settings~\citep{johnson2007} (no hyperparameter tuning), and \textbf{(ii)} neural TO (as described in \cref{sec:neural_to}) with a principled SIREN initialization scheme~\citep{sitzmann2020} and hyperparameters tuned on the validation set ($\omega_0=30$, the best-performing configuration for standard neural TO; see~\cref{sec:hyperparameter_selection}).
+To ensure fair comparison, we report single runs for meta-neural TO and standard TO, as their performance is deterministic given the strain energy conditioning and problem setup, respectively.
+To present the strongest possible baseline, we ran neural TO with three different random seeds and reported the best-case results, i.e., those from the seed that required the fewest iterations to converge on the in-distribution dataset.
+The baselines offer complementary perspectives for assessing our method.
+Neural TO helps to isolate the effect of meta-learned initialization, while standard TO provides context for the practical relevance of our approach.
+We compared the methods using performance profiles~\citep{dolan2004}, as shown in \cref{fig:perfprof}.
 For each task, we identified the best-performing method(s) and assessed the performance of other methods relative to it.
 The profiles illustrate the fraction of tasks each method solves within a tolerance of the best result.
 For example, a performance ratio of 0.9 at the tolerance of 1.5 indicates that a given method solves 90\% of the test tasks within a 50\% error of the best performer for each task.
-The profiles reveal how often an algorithm is a top performer ($\text{tol} = 1$) and how closely it trails the leader (at $\text{tol} > 1$).
-We direct the readers to~\cite{dolan2004} for methodological details on performance profiles and~\cite{rojas-labanda2015} for an application in TO.
+The profiles reveal how often an algorithm is the top performer ($\text{tolerance} = 1$) and how closely it trails the leader (at $\text{tolerance} > 1$).
+We direct the readers to~\citet{dolan2004} for methodological details on performance profiles and~\citet{rojas-labanda2015} for an application in TO.